PaulStoffregen/Time/Readme.md

 - time elements are functions returning `int` (they are variables in DateTime)
 - Years start from 1970
 - days of the week and months start from 1 (they start from 0 in DateTime)
-- DateStrings do not require a seperate library
+- DateStrings do not require a separate library
 - time elements can be accessed non-atomically (in DateTime they are always atomic)
-- function added to automatically sync time with extrnal source
+- function added to automatically sync time with external source
 - `localTime` and `maketime` parameters changed, `localTime` renamed to `breakTime`

 ## Technical notes:

 Internal system time is based on the standard Unix `time_t`.
-The value is the number of seconds since Jan 1 1970.
+The value is the number of seconds since Jan 1, 1970.
 System time begins at zero when the sketch starts.

 The internal time can be automatically synchronized at regular intervals to an external time source.